 2. Clear passages can interpret the unclear.

 This seems like a nice solution, since you would use Scripture itself to interpret Scripture.
 However, how do you determine which passages are clear, and which ones are not?
-In the end, it all boils down to the discretion of the person doing the reading, and their toxic belief that their own delineation between the clear and unclear must be correct, while everyone else must be wrong.
+In the end, it all boils down to each person’s subjective opinion, and the toxic belief that their approach must be correct, while everyone else must be wrong.
 Unfortunately, Protestants will never reach consensus here, either.
 As we read in the Scriptures, “Pride goes before destruction, and a haughty spirit before a fall” (Proverbs 16:18).

 3. The Holy Spirit will guide you to the right interpretation.

 Imagine you decide to interpret a Bible verse a certain way, and you are convinced the Holy Spirit guided you to that interpretation.
 Naturally, anyone who disagrees with you cannot possibly be led by the same Holy Spirit.
 Otherwise, how could we explain all these different interpretations?